 This looks very nice over my Teint Eclat foundation from YSL.
-When I add this on top my skin looks super-smooth, and, weird enough: matte and radiant X) It definitely does what it says on me.
-It's not chalky at all, very finely milled, doesn't cling to my peach fuzz at all and doesn't accentual my dry patches.
+When I add this on top my skin looks super-smooth, and, weird enough: matte and radiant X) It definitely does what it says on me!
+It's not chalky at all, VERY finely milled, doesn't cling to my peach fuzz at all and doesn't accentual my dry patches.
+It works with every single foundation I own!

-One BIG minus though - this smells really bad!
+One minus though... the powder I have smells bad...
 It has some kind of bitter herbal smell that I can smell on my face for a good 2.5 hours!
 I have actually been wondering if people sitting beside me on the buss to uni can smell it or not...

 Anyway: this just looks so perfect over my foundation that I can't get myself to give it any less than 5 lippies.
 It holds up well on my skin, unless I touch it a lot during the day, which is a bad bad habit and something I always try to avoid.
-I have dry skin, so I don't usually look greasy during the day with most powders (except Kanebo Finishing powder and Shu Uemura Lasting Finish - I have no clue how they "melt" on my face).
+I have dry skin, so I don't usually look greasy during the day with most powders (except Kanebo Finishing powder - I have no clue how it "melts" on my face), so I can't really say much about the oil control of this, but it seems to have some.

 Very much a splurge on my end, but it's a nice product.
 When Rimmel Stay Matte pressed powder was starting to get a tad too cakey, I remembered I had this.
 I don't know why I dismissed this product when I first bought it, but now I love it.
 Like the name suggests, it is the perfect balance between mattifying yet still giving radiance to your skin.
 It is not chalky or cakey whatsoever.
 I do get dry skin so this powder is lovely, but if you have particularly oily skin, you may be disappointed because this is not the best for oil control.